rune-rs/rune/book/src/4_2_variables.md

 The value of x is: 6
 ```

-Rune is a memory safe language, so regardless of what you do we maintain the
+Rune is a memory safe language.
+Regardless of what you write in a Rune scripts,
-same safety guarantees as safe Rust.
-This is accomplished in Rune through
+we maintain the same memory safety guarantees as safe Rust.
+This is accomplished
-reference counting.
+in Rune through reference counting.

 ## Reference counting and ownership

 In Rune, [unless a value is `Copy`](5_1_primitives.md), they are reference
-counted and can be used simultaneously by multiple variables.
+counted and can be used simultaneously at multiple locations.
 In other words
 this means that they have *shared ownership*.
 Every variable that points to that
-value therefore points to *the same instance* on the heap of that value.
+value therefore points to *the same instance* of that value.

+We can see how this works by sharing and mutating one object across two
+variables:

 ```rust,noplaypen
 {{#include ../../scripts/book/4_2/shared_ownership.rn}}